35% off first box + FREE gift & treats Furchild on board

 Black Poops

 • RAW – These can be the result of several scenarios.
-If you’ve fed your pet a homemade raw diet that contained lots of organs, ie liver, you may see a darker color in their poop.
+If you’ve fed your pet a homemade raw diet that contained lots of organs, i.e., liver, you may see a darker colour in their poop.
 Alternatively, if your pet is transitioning from kibble to raw there may be a build-up of old stool in the colon and the poops can be darker than normal for up to a couple of weeks.
 This is normal.

 Little Beige Poops